rubberduck-vba/Battleship/README.md

 ## Do I need [Rubberduck](https://github.com/rubberduck-vba/Rubberduck) to use this code?

 You don't.
-But you're definitely going to have a much better time with Rubberduck (although.. whether it's this project or another), be it only to enjoy navigating all these classes in a treeview with a customized folder hierarchy.
-You will not be able to run the unit tests without Rubberduck (`Assert` calls will fail to resolve), but you can absolutely run and explore this code without Rubberduck.
+But you're definitely going to have a much better time with Rubberduck (although.. that's true whether it's *this project* or any other!), be it only to enjoy navigating all these classes in a treeview with a customized folder hierarchy.
+You will not be able to run the unit tests without Rubberduck (`Assert` calls will fail to resolve), but you can absolutely run and explore this code without the most powerful open-source VBIDE add-in out there.
+Just know.. you're missing out :)

 ## How do I play?